 Getting to Mary’s physical features, they too help tell the story that’s been told about her for centuries: her hair, for instance, “curls in rings” because of a Talmudic passage in which the word “Magdalen” is sometimes translated to mean “curling women’s hair”; since artificially curled hair has for so long been associated with prostitutes, this little detail helps reinforce the story that Mary Magdalen was a reformed prostitute.
 (There’s actually no Scriptural basis for that, but anyhow ….)
 Her hair rests “on a dark blue dress,” blue being associated with heaven and often used in religious art to clothe saints.
 And yet even with the blue dress, we can still see how “her nakedness phosphoresces.”
 Looking at paintings of Mary Magdalen from about the early Renaissance onward, you’ll notice that many of them depict Mary partly undressed, sometimes with her whole torso uncovered.
-I’m no art historian, but I think I can safely say that these paintings depict Mary in a sort of transitioning state between her old life (that of the sinner and prostitute) and her new life as one of Christ’s disciples.
+These paintings would seem to depict Mary in a sort of transitioning state between her old life (that of the sinner and prostitute) and her new life as one of Christ’s disciples.

 And, as far as I can tell, that’s partly what the poem is about: being caught in between heaven and earth, “the element of flesh and the element / Of hope.”
 One thing I’ve always loved about Miłosz is how honest he is about the realities of living in a fallen world.
 While his poetry often glories in the things of the earth, at the same time, he recognizes these things to be corrupted, lesser versions of what they could be.
 He can be honest about the sin, death, and pain that plague the world, without giving up his duty to praise the world.
 I think this poem portrays that sort of duality in an especially elegant way, contrasting the humble, innocent, child-like Mary Magdalen with her surroundings, in which demons “Hover in the air in a bat-like flight.”

 However, as we come to the end of the poem, we see that Mary is no longer front and center, but rather, the artist painting her is.
 Not only are we made aware of the painter’s presence, but we are also told that he is in some way aroused by this image of Mary Magdalen.
 I wondered about these last lines at first, wondered why it was even necessary to mention the painter, let alone that he “desired her.”
-Now, I think these lines do a couple of things.
+Now, I think these lines have a dual purpose.

 The second reason why these lines are important is because they point to the relative unimportance of the artist in relation to the work he creates.
 As I mentioned earlier, the painting in this poem says something very meaningful about the spiritual realities of the world.
 However, that last line reveals that the artist’s primary thought is of “desire” for this woman—or for women in general—and not the spiritual or historical weight that Mary’s story carries.
 Nevertheless, good things are still accomplished through this man and his work, in spite of his less-than-noble ambitions.